THE INDIAN WIRELESS TELEGRAPH (AMATEUR SERVICE) RULES, 1978 as amended by The Indian Wireless Telegraphs (Amateur Service)

 15. Surcharge for late renewal :

-In case the holder of a licence does not apply for its renewal prior to the date of expiry of the licence referred to in sub-rule (1) of rule 14, he may apply for the renewal of licence subsequently also but within a period of two years after the date of expiry of the licence on payment of a surcharge at the rate of Rs.100/- for every half-year or part thereof.
+In case the holder of a licence does not apply for its renewal prior to the date of expiry of the licence referred to in sub-rule (1) of rule 14, he may apply for the renewal of licence subsequently also but within a period of five years after the date of expiry of the licence on payment of a surcharge at the rate of Rs.100/- for every half-year or part thereof.
 The licence in such a case, shall be renewed from the date of expiry of the licence..

 16. Register for wireless telegraphy apparatus :